Angus-C-git/SecSheets/Web/Injection/TemplateInjection/Server-SideTemplateInjection.md

 # Server-Side Template Injection {SSTI}

-## Overview

-+ Server Side template injection is a vulnerability that arises when the web application utilizes a templating engine and excepts user input directly into a templated field or allows a user to use template commands directly without; limit, sanitization or restriction
+Server Side template injection is a vulnerability that arises when the web application utilizes a templating engine and excepts user input directly into a templated field or allows a user to use template commands directly without; limit, sanitization or restriction

 ## Testing for Server-Side Template Injection